Your theme is controls the look and appearance of your site; this is what people see visiting your site.

 You can change your theme as often as you like!

-The customizer is designed to make it easier for you to customize your theme and see the results in real time without having to visit your blog.
-You can customize any theme, including Edublogs Pro Only themes, before you activate it.
+The customizer is designed to make it easier for you to customize your theme and see the results in real time.
+It allows you to customize any theme before you activate it.

 1. Go to Appearance > Themes.